Federal Superfund Sites in Connecticut

 The construction of the water main extension from Middletown began in September 2019.
 DMC and the State of Connecticut continue to provide treatment systems and bottled water to those with contaminated wells until the properties are connected to public water.
-Construction was discontinued in winter 2019 and will resume in early spring 2020.
 EPA posts updates on the water line project at Water Line Construction Progress Reports.

 Plainfield (Eastern Remediation District)